Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 4

 in his Secretary & took down my name

-& promised to enquire into it.
+& promised to inquire into it.
 Wasn't

 that funny & what a "neck" Symons